 Anemia is a condition in which a patient’s blood does not carry enough oxygen throughout the body.1 The most common cause of anemia is not having enough iron in the body.
 However, it can also be caused by a lack of vitamin B12 or folate.

-Anemia is a very common among people with inflammatory bowel diseases such as CD and UC.
+Anemia is very common among people with inflammatory bowel diseases such as CD and UC.
 It is the most common complication occurring outside of the digestive tract, experienced by around one-third of patients with IBD.
 For patients diagnosed with anemia due to iron deficiency, healthcare provider will often recommend that they take an iron supplement.1

 How is anemia treated with iron supplementation?